 In the Philippines, the environment is 'naturally' considered in decision-making in many local (especially indigenous) communities because of beliefs, norms, values and traditions.
-Hence they do not perceive this as mainstreaming since there is no need to deliberate inclusion of environmental issues - it is -already within the mainstream of their decision-making.
+Hence they do not perceive this as mainstreaming since there is no need to deliberately include environmental issues - they are already within the mainstream of their decision-making.